Eva Haller: Post-War life

 Briefly in hiding, Haller was reunited with her parents, who had purchased documents stating they were Christian.
 Many of her family members perished during World War II and the Nazi occupation of Hungary.

 Her family was considered bourgeois by the new Soviet-allied government.
 In this regime, universities were reserved for the “working class”.
 Haller realized that she would have to leave Hungary in order get an education.

-With the help of a former boyfriend, who worked in the passport office, and some funding from the Hebrew Immigration Aid Society (HIAS), Haller joined distant cousins living in Ecuador.
+With the help of a former boyfriend, who worked in the passport office, and some funding from the Hebrew Immigrant Aid Society (HIAS), Haller joined distant cousins living in Ecuador.
 She spoke no Spanish and was married off very quickly.
 In 1952, Haller was a 22-year-old divorcee with a two-year-old son.
 She left for New York, where she cleaned houses in the day and took classes at night.
 She received a B.A. in psychology at the New School for Social Research.
 Later, she received her Masters of Social Work (M.S.W.) at Hunter College.
 In 1965, she joined Rev. Dr. Martin Luther King Jr. in the Selma march.

 Haller thrived in New York City, where she later met and married Murray Roman.
 Together they founded the Campaign Communications Institute of America, a communications and research company specializing in political campaigns.
 They brought telemarketing to politics, and integrated its outreach to the Fortune 100 companies.

 In 1968 Murray and Eva Roman set off to volunteer with UNICEF in Southeast Asia for close to a year.
 The couple returned to the United States with a renewed commitment to social issues.
 She and her husband re-opened their business, which became one of the first to advocate for women’s rights.
 With help from the proceeds of their successful business, they continued the pursuit of their philanthropy.